Details

 The geophone enabled the musicians to improvise with their environment, bringing previously un-hearable sounds (created by the building, the street below, and the audience) into conversation with live instrumentation.
 Musicians and audience members engaged in a collective process of building new sonic worlds.
 Together we transformed the roof of the Bendix Building into a community-activated instrument, an acoustical commonage, and a space for collective listening and collective improvisation, radical noticing and regenerative world-making.

 Sourcing field recordings from sea caves, atmospheric river events, decomposing trees, aquaria, animals and climatic phenomena, the opera expands our human-centered understandings of perception and world-making to consider the sensory worlds of more-than-humans.
 Wild bats and beetles, sea lions and tortoises, coyotes and hagfish, cicadas and cormorants, marine isopods and bees are among the many animals voicing the field recordings.
 The opera asks questions about multispecies relationships and interdependence--about more-than-human intelligence and multitudinous means of knowing and existing—while imagining futurities that complexify our understandings of sensory worlds and sense of place, loss and possibility.
+Can finding new ways to listen catalyze new ways of thinking about more-than-human ways of sensing space, place and time?
+What can we collectively learn about our rapidly changing world by finding new ways to experience listening, to pay attention?
+What does it mean to find new ways to listen, to pay attention, in these uncertain times?
+Can paying attention manifest as a kind of political act?

 Frog calls were recorded in Californian vernal pools, Midwest ponds, and a Costa Rican cloud forest undergoing climate change-exacerbated amphibian decline.
 Beached icebergs were recorded in eastern Greenland, melting and releasing bubble-pops of ancient atmospheres.
 Bugling tule elks—which sound like A string harmonics— guided the creation of compositions with viola harmonics.